DM587/dm561.github.io/_assignments/asg4.md

 The scripts that you have to edit and submit before the deadline are `asg4-wienerpolygon/wiener.py` and `asg4-wienerpolygon/polygon.py`.
-You find it also imported it below.
+You find the latter also imported it below.
-You get it by pulling your git repository.
+You get the two files and the file for visualizing the polygon by pulling your git repository.

 ```python
 {% include_relative {{ page.script }} %}